 - Placing your cannabis plant in pot containers will also eliminate the risks of weed (the bad kind) from growing in your plants!
 The elimination of these stray weeds, along with lesser debris and fallen leaves/branches will make for a much cleaner environment for your plants.
 Remember, a dirty garden will often result in various diseases and pests breeding!

 But with advantages will follow a couple of drawbacks and some unappealing features that might cause you to use it!

 - Placing the cannabis plant in pot containers will require you to regularly repot them during different stages of their life cycles.
-As the plants get bigger and their rooting systems continue to expand, repotting is essential in order to allow a bigger space for them to grow.
-For a lot of growers, this may be quite time consuming and tiresome.
+As the plants get bigger and their rooting systems continue to expand, repotting is essential to allow a bigger space for them to grow.
+For a lot of growers, this may be quite time-consuming and tiresome.